akshadjaiswal/Namaste-JavaScript/README.md

 - The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.

 # Episode 8 : let, const, temporal dead zone, types of errors
+- let and const declarations are hoisted.
+But its different from var.
+- Temporal Dead Zone : Time since when the let variable was hoisted until it is initialized some value.
+- Reference Error are thrown when variables are in temporal dead zone.
+- Syntax Error doesn't even let us run single line of code
+- Let is a stricter version of var.
+Now, const is even more stricter than let.
+- Types of Error: Syntax, Reference, and Type.
+    - Uncaught ReferenceError: x is not defined at ...
+        This Error signifies that x has never been in the scope of the program.
+This literally means that x was never defined/declared and is being tried to be accesed.
+    - Uncaught ReferenceError: cannot access 'a' before initialization This Error signifies that 'a' cannot be accessed because it is declared as 'let' and since it is not assigned a value, it is its Temporal Dead Zone.
+Thus, this error occurs.
+    - Uncaught SyntaxError: Identifier 'a' has already been declared This Error signifies that we are redeclaring a variable that is 'let' declared.
+No execution will take place.
+    - Uncaught SyntaxError: Missing initializer in const declaration This Error signifies that we haven't initialized or assigned value to a const declaration.
+    - Uncaught TypeError: Assignment to constant variable This Error signifies that we are reassigning to a const variable.

 # Episode 9 : Block Scope and Shadowing

 # Episode 10 : Closures in JS